 What a scoundrel dear Martin was, and what a lovely scandal.
 Shot by the Uncle of some lass he got preggers, and then having the audacity to actually attempt to go to her funeral – AFTER he was warned not to!

 And I’ve yet to discover where GrandpaD inherited his Spanish looks from… another delightful mystery to unravel.
-I guess that’s what I love so much about digging through the dusty annals, the wonderful mysteries that one uncovers, and finding out who these ancestors of ours were, and maybe in the process discover how I became the person I am today.
-Which aspects of these individuals runs in our blood?
+I guess that’s what I love so much about digging through the dusty annals, the wonderful mysteries that one uncovers, and finding out who these ancestors were, and maybe in the process discover how I became the person I am today.
+Which aspects of these individuals runs in my blood?
 Which traits, what sins, what parts of our nature were not provided by our nurturing?